When and where did Colonic Hydrotherapy begin?

 Fast forward to the 1800s

 “Through the centuries one form or another was used to help clean the bowels.
-Probably before Harvey Kellogg in 1870’s America set up his ‘Purging for infectious Diseases’ sanatorium, people did not know too much about colon hydrotherapy.
-Harvey became famous for his naturopathic treatments, special vegetarian diets and unusual ‘colonics’ which were a rather brutal type of enema which included yoghourt at the end.
-He was well up on beneficial flora obtained partly from Natural yoghourt cultures.
+Before Harvey Kellogg set up his ‘Purging for infectious Diseases’ sanatorium in 1870’s America, people did not know much about colon hydrotherapy.
+Harvey became famous for his naturopathic treatments.
+He was known for his special vegetarian diets.
+His unusual ‘colonics’ were a rather brutal type of enema which included yoghurt at the end.
+He was well up on beneficial flora obtained partly from Natural yoghurt cultures.
 There were no little pots with the pro-biotic capsules we use today.
 His words, ’Clean intestines are the source of Health’.”

 Harvey Kellogg lived a long life, was devoted to improving health, and a truly compassionate man, practising what he preached and died in 1943 aged 91.